FREQUENTLY ASKED QUESTIONS

 Why choose PCHC?

-PCHC, one of Maine’s leading Federally Qualified Health Centers (FQHC), is comprised of sixteen practices and program service sites in Greater Bangor, Brewer, Old Town, Belfast, and Jackman.
+PCHC, one of Maine’s leading Federally Qualified Health Centers (FQHC), is comprised of numerous practices and program service sites in Greater Bangor, Brewer, Old Town, Belfast, and Jackman.
 We offer a wide range of services including family medicine, dental, pediatrics, geriatrics, mental health and substance abuse, specialty services, pharmacy, and both shelter and health care for the homeless.
 Our integrated medical home model supports our mission and vision in which everyone has access to quality, cost-effective health care.
 Our services support and empower people to advocate for their personal goals and needs and connect with community-based resources.
 Our success is measured when the health of our community encompasses physical and emotional wellness, personal dignity, and a sense of belonging.
 We are committed to supporting outstanding, expert care delivery by encouraging the growth of new providers.

 What are the benefits of participating in an NP Residency Program instead of immediately joining the workforce?